sigoden/argc/README.md

 arg:  README.md
 ```

-Shell positional parameters are available.
+*Shell variables are also available.*

 ```sh
 # @cmd